The potty. If there is anything that gives us parents a massive sense of relief, it is when your toddler poops in the potty for the first time.

 Wouldn’t you want to live without worrying about your toddler pooping or wetting their pants?

-Additionally, many child development centers only accept kids that are potty-trained.
-If you plan on taking your toddler to this kind of place, it’s a relief when they eventually learn how to poop on the potty, right?
+Additionally, many child development centers only accept potty-trained kids.
+If you plan on taking your toddler to this place, it’s a relief when they eventually learn how to poop on the potty.

 If your toddler succeeds in pooping in a potty, they will be as thrilled as a student who just passed their test.
 They’ll be confident when pursuing other goals.

-Some of the signs of readiness include walking and sitting for hours, gaining interest in watching others when going to the bathroom and disliking wearing nappies.
+Some signs of readiness include walking and sitting for hours, gaining interest in watching others when going to the bathroom and disliking wearing nappies.

 Challenges After Success – Be Prepped